EMP Attack by Balloon

 Helium balloons have been used in nuclear tests before, both as the target and (on at least one occasion) as the carrier of the weapon.

 Balloons have both advantages and disadvantages over missiles.

 There are two principal disadvantages of balloons.
 Balloons cannot carry a nuclear warhead anywhere close to being high enough for an EMP attack that would cover the continental United States (or a similar area in another geographical region).
 Current balloon technology also cannot get the weapon high enough for a maximally-effective E1 pulse.
 The pulse will lose some of its coherence at the lower altitudes reachable by balloon, therefore, the magnitude of the E1 electromagnetic pulse would probably be limited to a maximum of 15,000 to 20,000 volts per meter.
-(This is still larger than the EMP caused at Hawaii by Starfish Prime or over Kazakhstan by the Soviet Operation K tests.)
+(This is still much larger than the EMP caused at Hawaii by Starfish Prime or over Kazakhstan by the Soviet Operation K tests.)
 There is also a slight disadvantage in lack of control after a balloon launch, but this can be mitigated by careful attention to weather conditions.